KKoovalsky/JunglesCppUtils/README.md

 ### jungles::copy

 Is the same as `std::copy`, but the iterators may have different types, e.g. the end iterator can be a sentinel.

+## jungles::calculate_correlation_function

+Calculates correlation function for `num_offsets` of the `signal`, with reference to `pattern`.
+Uses Pearson correlation coefficient formula for each offset.